As a new grower, it can be difficult to understand the complex world of grow lights and decide which one is right for your setup.

 Both CMH and LEC fall under the single-ended light family.
 These are mainly used interchangeably with each other as they belong to the same family.
-The light bulbs operates in an almost similar fashion like the metal halide cousin, but they come with a ceramic arc just like HPS bulbs
+The light bulbs operate in an almost similar fashion like the metal halide cousin, but they come with a ceramic arc just like HPS bulbs

-As the LECs constitute of ceramic element, they burn with a higher intensity than metal halides.
+As the LECs constitute of the ceramic element, they burn with a higher intensity than metal halides.
 Thus they are capable of producing light that is similar to natural sunlight.
 The presence of insulating value ensures that they have a lower heat output so there’s no chance of burning leaves.
-The best thing about the LEC lights is that they are capable of producing light spectrum which is enough to support both the vegetative and flowering stage of plants.
+The best thing about the LEC lights is that they are capable of producing a light spectrum which is enough to support both the vegetative and flowering stages of plants.

 - Lasts longer than MH or HPS bulbs

 - Expensive, as this is still a new technology

 - Growers are exposed to high amounts of ultraviolet rays

 The Light-emitting diode (LED) grow lights have been recently introduced in the world of artificial grow lights.
 There are numerous benefits of using LEDs however not many growers are able to take advantage of that due to high initial cost.
 As LED lights continue to be used for artificial cultivation, we hope that the cost of these lights will drop significantly in the years to come.